Super heavy-lift launch vehicle: Chinese proposals

 Long March 10 was first proposed in 2018 as a concept for the Chinese Lunar Exploration Program.
 Long March 9, an over 150 t to LEO capable rocket was proposed in 2018 by China, with plans to launch the rocket by 2028.
 The length of the Long March-9 will exceed 114 meters, and the rocket would have a core stage with a diameter of 10 meters.
-Long March 9 is expected to carry a payload of over 150 tonnes into low-Earth orbit, with a capacity of over 50 tonnes for Earth-Moon transfer orbit.
+Long March 9 is expected to carry a payload of over 50 tonnes for Earth-Moon transfer orbit.
 Development was approved in 2021.

 Russian proposals

 Yenisei, a super heavy-lift launch vehicle using existing components instead of pushing the less-powerful Angara A5V project, was proposed by Russia's RSC Energia in August 2016.

 A revival of the Energia booster was proposed in 2016, also to avoid pushing the Angara project.
-If developed, this vehicle could allow Russia to launch missions towards establishing a permanent Moon base with simpler logistics, launching just one or two 80-to-160-tonne super-heavy rockets instead of four 40-tonne Angara A5Vs implying quick-sequence launches and multiple in-orbit rendezvous.
+If developed, this vehicle could allow Russia to launch missions towards establishing a permanent Moon base with simpler logistics, launching one or two 80-to-160-tonne super-heavy rockets instead of four 40-tonne Angara A5Vs implying quick-sequence launches and multiple in-orbit rendezvous.
 In February 2018, the КРК СТК (space rocket complex of the super-heavy class) design was updated to lift at least 90 tonnes to LEO and 20 tonnes to lunar polar orbit, and to be launched from Vostochny Cosmodrome.
 The first flight is scheduled for 2028, with Moon landings starting in 2030.
-It looks like this proposal has been at least paused.
+This proposal may have been at least paused.